Frequently asked Questions

 Will they have any assignment to do, if yes how many assignments over the academic year and will they be graded?

 Students will be set half termly assessments, in order to track their progress of the topics covered during that period.
 Homework will also be set weekly for students to complete.
 Assessments will be graded, and homework will also be marked.
-Results will be viewable via Google Classroom.
-We will soon be releasing an information site, which will explain how to use Google Classroom and other information that will assist you and your child during their online studies with us.
-Please keep a look out for updates!
+Results will be viewable via the Google Classroom portal.

 Do the subjects match the national curriculum?